 Companies, charities and public sector organisations can join us for team retreats.
 We host meetings, workshops, weddings and more.

 Visit our Wilding Project and book a Rewilding Tour – CLICK HERE.

 Please use directions below as Sat Nav is not always accurate.

 Mamhead Park (South) is just above Mamhead and Ashcombe, a few miles South of Exeter.
 From Exeter or the M5 heading South take the A380 and exit at Old Haldon Hill.
 From Newton Abbot or Torquay take the A380 North and exit at Mamhead taking the 2nd right turn over the flyover.

 Follow the road signed Mamhead & Dawlish for 3/4 mile and make sure to take the first right turn to Ashcombe.
-Continue straight on this lane for 1 mile, passing Mamhead Woods & the Obelisk on your left.
+Go straight over the cross roads and continue on the lane for 1 mile, passing Mamhead Woods & the Obelisk on your left.
 At the bottom of the hill turn left at the junction signed Mamhead Village Hall.
 Devon Sculpture Park is on the left after 300 yds.
 You will see a thatched gatehouse and a sign for the sculpture park.

 If you find yourself in Mamhead village pass the village hall on your left and at the first crossroads turn right up the hill.
 Continue for 1 mile and you will see the entrance and thatched gatehouse after a right bend.

 Enter the private drive and continue to ‘PARKING’ area just before the church.
 Parking is free.
 Walk past the church up to the main entrance following signs to Capability Brown gardens.